Taming Convergence for Asynchronous Stochastic Gradient Descent with Unbounded Delay in Non-Convex Learning: Convergence analysis

-To establish the convergence results of Async-SGD with unbounded delay, we construct the following Lyapunov funct{}ion:
+To establish the convergence results of Async-SGD with unbounded delay, consider the following Lyapunov funct{}ion:

 In the Lyapunov function in (\ref{eqn_Lyapunov}), the first part $f(x_{k})-f(x^{*})$ measures the optimality error between current objective value and the optimal objective value.
-The second part $\sum_{j=1}^{\infty}c_j\|x_{k+1-j}-x_{k-j}\|^2$ in (\ref{eqn_Lyapunov}) is a weighted sum of the distances between past iterates, which can be viewed as the accumulative error due to asynchronous gradient updates.
-Here the weight sequence $\{c_i\}_{i=1}^{\infty}$ is as stated in Assumption~\ref{assum4}.
-We note that a similar type of Lyapunov function was used in \citep{hannah2016unbounded}, where they used $\|x_k-x^*\|^2$ the optimality error thanks to the non-expansiveness assumption therein.
+The second part $\sum_{j=1}^{\infty}c_j\|x_{k+1-j}-x_{k-j}\|^2$ in (\ref{eqn_Lyapunov}) is a weighted sum of the distances between past iterates, where the properties of weights $\{c_i\}_{i=1}^{\infty}$ will be described soon.
+The second part can be viewed as the accumulative error due to asynchronous gradient updates.
+Here, we give the following lemma to establish the relationship between the delay probability series $\{a_i\}_{i=1}^{\infty}$ and the weight sequence $\{c_i\}_{i=1}^{\infty}.$ \begin{lemma} Under Assumption \ref{assump_delay}, there exists a non-negative sequence $\{c_i\}_{i=1}^{\infty}$, such that where $\tau_k$ denotes the maximum delay in $k$-th iteration, i.e., $\tau_k=\max_{m} \tau_{k,m}$ and $\gamma_k$ is the step-size. \end{lemma} The proof of Lemma \ref{lemma: delay probability} can be found in Appendix \ref{appdx_lem1}.
+Lemma \ref{lemma: delay probability} shows that under the delay probability series in Assumption \ref{assump_delay}, the weight sequence will be non-negative, which gaurantees the existence of the Lyapunov function (\ref{eqn_Lyapunov}).
+We note that a similar type of Lyapunov function was used in \cite{hannah2016unbounded}, where they used $\|x_k-x^*\|^2$ as the optimality error thanks to the non-expansiveness assumption therein.
 Similar to the discussions in previous work, because of asynchronicity, it is hard to directly show the contraction relationship $\mathbb{E}[f(x_k)-f(x^*)]\le f(x_{k-1})-f(x^*).$ However, we can prove the following inequality for the proposed Lyapunov function $\zeta^{k}$, which will play a key role in our subsequent analysis.

-\begin{lemma} Under Assumptions~\ref{assump_bnded_obj}--\ref{assum4}, if the step-size $\{\gamma_k\}_{k=1}^{\infty}$ satisfies that $\gamma_k\le \frac{1}{2Mc_1+ML}$, $\forall k$, then the following inequality holds:
+\begin{lemma} Under Assumptions~\ref{assump_bnded_obj}--\ref{assump_delay}, if the step-size $\{\gamma_k\}_{k=1}^{\infty}$ satisfies that $\gamma_k\le 1/(2Mc_1+M)$, $\forall k$, then the following inequality holds: